nylas/nylas-mail/docs/Windows.md

 ## Visual Studio
 There are several versions of Visual Studio. `node-gyp` is designed to detect the current version installed on your system.
-Nylas N1 only officially supports Visual Studio 2013.
+Nylas Mail only officially supports Visual Studio 2013.
 If you are using Visual Studio 2015, be sure you chose to install the C++ features in the Visual Studio installer.